 Current investors in the stadium are:

-The stadium’s management team, led by Chief Executive Officer Paul Sergeant OBE, reports to a Board of Directors that represents the stadium investors.
+Etihad Stadium’s management team, led by Chief Executive Officer Michael Green, reports to a Board of Directors which represents the interests of stadium investors.

 The Board of Directors comprise: